microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/CompareAIP2MIP.md

 | Support for labeling using Office perpetual | ⚫ Not Planned | [➡️ Learn more](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps#labeling-client-for-desktop-apps) |
 | `______________________________________________________` | `_______________` | `___________________________` |

+> ⚠️ Note: M365 Apps for Enterprise require a network connection with internet access so they can communicate with Microsoft 365 services.
+Permanently disconnected devices without the ability to access Microsoft 365 services can't use built-in sensitivity labels.
+If you have environments with such devices, work with your Microsoft account team to discuss options to integrate these devices into your information protection environment.

 ### Labeling User Experience